samchappel/bivy/README.md

 Email: <a href="mailto:passarellism@gmail.com">passarellism@gmail.com</a>

 ## Project Status
-Pack your bags and get your tents ready because our team is working hard to bring you some exciting new features!
-Keep your eyes peeled for updates as we pitch our way towards the next big adventure.
+Pack your bags and get your tents ready because our team is pitching the way and working hard to bring you some exciting new features.